AllegroVivo/DiscordBotTutorial/Part 1: Setup.md

 One final comment.
 You’ll notice I use frogs as a recurring theme throughout the tutorial.
 I find that giving a bot some personality and a theme not only makes the user feel more comfortable, but honestly, it makes the development process a lot more fun and individualistic.
 Feel free to use your favorite animal!

 ## Discord Bot Account Setup
-### Create New Application Instance
+#### Create New Application Instance
 Before we jump into things, there are a handful of setup tasks that we should take a look at.
 None of them are too difficult or time consuming, but they’re necessary to get up and running.
 First, we’ll take a look at the [Discord Developer Portal](https://discordapp.com/developers/applications) and create ourselves a bot account.
-After arriving at that page, ensure you see the words “My Applications”, and click the “New Application” button in the top right.
+After arriving at that page, ensure you see the words “My Applications”, and click the `New Application` button in the top right.

 ![A screenshot of an empty My Applications page on the Discord Developer Portal](https://user-images.githubusercontent.com/79615185/226673099-c65c8794-5797-48a0-8df0-f8f7e9f0219b.png)